hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 I've criticized the first option above.
 Now I'll analyse the second:

 - bootstrap is run near the start, but the `Application` object by that time has already been created and it's just too late to configure certain things;
-- it is particularly difficult to merge with the configuration file of the already created application since it is one progresively large file representing a progresively larger array of key-value pairs.
+- it is particularly difficult to merge with the configuration file of the already created application since it is one progressively large file representing a progressively larger array of key-value pairs.
 You'll have to work not with a whole config file but with its constituent parts: components separately (and sometimes very non trivial), aliases separately, DI container, modules, params, `controllerMap`, ...
 (I tried &mdash; that's not going to work);
 - bootstrap is not lazy, it is run on every application request and if you have many such bootstraps they will hurt performance.

 After several iterations and trying several different variants I've come to a radical solution &mdash; assemble the config outside of the application before it starts.
 Hmm, sounds easy and obvious, but actually this concept is not new.
 It turns out that this concept is especially suited to assembling configs with a composer plugin.
 It will have convenient access to all information about project dependencies.
 This is how [composer-config-plugin](https://github.com/hiqdev/composer-config-plugin) was created.

-## Composer Config Plugin
+## The New Composer Config Plugin

-Composer-config-plugins work quite simply by:
+The new Composer-config-plugins work quite simply by:

 - scanning all the project's dependencies for the `config-plugin` extra option in their `composer.json`;
 - merging all the configs according to the description and packages' hierarchy;